Battery Flame Arrestors

 A flame arrestor by itself does not actually extinguish a flame; it merely stops it from progressing into the battery where it can ignite the internal gas and cause the battery to explode.
-Since battery vent caps (and flame arrestors) are usually made of polypropylene which is flammable, if the flame continues to burn, eventually the vent cap and flame arrestor will melt.
-Therefore a separate technology should be employed to extinguish the flame.
+Since battery vent caps (and flame arrestors) are usually made of polypropylene, which is flammable, if the flame continues to burn, eventually the vent cap and flame arrestor will melt.
+Therefore, a separate technology should be employed to extinguish the flame.
 We have observed that not all battery vent caps are designed with that capability.
-When selecting a vent cap, it is advisable to verify if it has been tested and certified by an independent lab to actually extinguish the flame.
-Although a certified vent cap greatly reduces the chances of igniting the internal battery gas, that possibility cannot be completely eliminated.
+When selecting a vent cap, it is advisable to verify if it has been tested and certified by an independent lab to extinguish the flame.
+Although a certified vent cap greatly reduces the chances of igniting the internal battery gas, that possibility cannot be eliminated.
 The procedures that are recommended by the battery manufacturer should always be followed regardless of whether a flame arrestor is present or not.

 Should vent caps be loosened when charging a battery?

-It is very important that all battery vent caps should remain tightly sealed, especially while charging the battery.
+It is vital that all battery vent caps remain tightly sealed, especially while charging the battery.
 A greater volume of hydrogen gas is produced during the charging process.
 Vent caps that are not securely tightened will result in a gap between the gasket and the vent cap, resulting in the flame arrestor becoming inoperative.
 Vent caps should only be removed when checking the level of the electrolyte, or when adding water to the battery.